 For both ESTC and ECCO, the answer begins with a selection criteria at the site of collection: neither includes any works published in or after 1800.
 The ESTC, therefore, excludes volumes 4 and 5 of Letters of a Solitary Wanderer (1802), three works for children (Conversations, Introducing Poetry, 1804; History of England, 1806; and Natural History of Birds, 1807), and the posthumous publication that now forms a major part of Smith’s reputation as a poet, Beachy Head (1807).
 ECCO lacks these five editions for the same reason, and then adds a selection bias at the site of digitization.
 Five works which fall within ECCO’s collection mandate are nonetheless excluded: the first and ninth editions of Elegiac Sonnets (1784 and 1800), the second edition of The Banished Man (1795), the first edition of Minor Morals (1798), and the second edition of Rambles Farther (1800).
 Presumably, these volumes were too scarce, too inaccessible, or too fragile to be imaged by Research Publications, Inc when they undertook to produce the Eighteenth Century Collection microfilm in 1983.

 HathiTrust’s images come not from 1980s microfilms, but from Google Books scans undertaken from 2004 to today.
 This scanning was undertaken without reference to another bibliography, or any selection criteria over than availability: they want to scan every book in the world.
-In order to induce university libraries to allow Google to borrow books by the semi truck, Google provided universities with their own copies of any scanned produced from that library’s collection; HathiTrust brings together those libraries’ copies into an academic resource.
+In order to induce university libraries to allow Google to borrow books by the semi truck, Google provided universities with their own copies of any scanned [book?] produced from that library’s collection; HathiTrust brings together those libraries’ copies into an academic resource.
 HathiTrust contains 18 of Smith’s 47 editions, though these are not a simple subset of the ESTC and ECCO.
 Unlike the ESTC and ECCO, HathiTrust contains volumes 4 and 5 of Letters of a Solitary Wanderer (1802).
 This is the only post-1800 work which appears in HathiTrust, however— the others are also missing, including the important volume Beachy Head (1807).
 There is one work included in HathiTrust but not in ECCO, the second edition of The Banished Man (1795).
 Whereas ECCO does not include works unless there is a complete copy available, HathiTrust provides scans of volumes 2, 3, and 4, and simply implies through their numbering that there is a missing first volume — perhaps in the optimism that a volume 1 will appear from another library’s holdings, to complete the set later.
 The remaining HathiTrust included titles appear in both the ESTC and ECCO, and a further 21 titles appear as facsimiles in ECCO but not in HathiTrust.
 At first blush it is somewhat surprising that HathiTrust has failed to include works which are, demonstrably, in known locations at institutional libraries, and in physically sound condition to be scanned— but in other ways, too, the scans making up HathiTrust bear no relation to the scans in ECCO.
 The Young Philosopher (1798), for example, appears in ECCO sourced from a British Library copy, but the HathiTrust images are “Google-digitized” from the New York Public Library.
 Google’s rapacious book-scanning, unsurprisingly, was not as thorough as ECCO’s sustained scholarly project.